opentext-idol/idol-oem-tutorials/tutorials/keyview_filter/programming_c.md

 In this tutorial, you will gradually build a working tutorial program, which aims to replicate a common use case of the KeyView Filter SDK.
 Sample code for this program is provided, but you must modify the fpInit call for the sample to compile.

 Update the `tutorial.h` file with the following information:
-- Replace the values of YOUR_LICENSE_ORGANIZATION and YOUR_LICENSE_KEY with the organization name and key from your license.
+- Replace the values of YOUR_LICENSE_KEY with your license.
 - Change the YOUR_BIN_DIR variable to the location of the KeyView bin directory.

 > NOTE: Refer to the `tutorial_file.c` source code for compilation tips.